 ENST 505: Literature of Nature Writing, offered each spring, variable topics & readings.

 ENST 573: Environmental Writing, workshop class, offered each fall.

 ENST 594: Publishing: The Next Steps, offered each Spring

 All the paths of formal education have led me to one place: teaching writing.
 My undergraduate work for a BA in Writing ranged from poetry to technical writing.
 My terminal Creative Writing degree is an MFA in Fiction, with Bill Kittredge as my mentor, and my MS degree in Environmental Studies emphasized nonfiction Environmental Writing.
 I've taught writing to graduates and undergraduates in EVST and English at UM, to low-residency MFA candidates at Spalding University in Louisville KY, and to children, high-schoolers, university freshmen, and citizen writers in several communities.
-Beyond age, interest, or genre, basics remain: I try to learn as much as I teach; writing is a craft best learned in the doing; inspiration, encouragement, and hard work are the sun, water, and soil of the experience.
+Beyond age, interest, or genre, the basics remain: I try to learn as much as I teach; writing is a craft best learned in the doing; inspiration, encouragement, and hard work are the sun, water, and soil of the experience.
 The shape of the best writing classes I lead is a circle; the quality of the workshop conversation I aspire to is Buddhist Right Speech: being kind, truthful, and helpful--all equally and at once.
 No easy task, and maybe never fully achievable, but well worth the attempt.

 Pomona College, Claremont CA, 1965-67